ClusterLabs/PAF/fencing.md

 The VMs has been created using `qemu-kvm` through the `virt-manager` user interface.

-After installing these packages and creating your VMs, root should be able to list them using `virsh`:
+After installing these packages and creating your VMs, root (or another system with some more setup) should be able to list them using `virsh`:

 ```
 root@hv:~# virsh list --all